A Mechanistic Analysis of Transformers for Dynamical Systems: Linear Dynamical Systems

 \paragraph{Transformer Setup}

 A minimal attention-only Transformer is employed to assess whether self-attention can recover the inherent oscillatory structure of the SDOF system.
-The model operates on scalar input sequences \(x_i\) with learned positional encodings \(p_i\).
-Because no embedding or projection layers are used, the attention transformation can be expressed analytically.
+To isolate the attention-induced autoregressive coefficients, this ablation disables the residual contribution, so the readout input is $\mathbf{h}=\mathbf{z}$.
+The model operates on scalar input sequences \(x_i\) with PEs \(p_i\), given that no embedding layers are used.
+The attention transformation can thus be expressed analytically for a two-step input history as: